A little bit about the floating villages of Bandar Seri Begawan

 Visiting Kampong Ayer

-As it was a short walk from our hotel (add link), the first part of Kampong Ayer we visited was the lesser-visited one (not that either get hordes of tourists – we only saw two other western tourists during our three days in Brunei).
+As it was a short walk from our hotel, LeGallery Suites Hotel, (which incidentally is is good option for budget travellers to Brunei), the first part of Kampong Ayer we visited was the lesser-visited one (not that either get hordes of tourists – we only saw two other western tourists during our three days in Brunei).
 This part of Kampong Ayer is called Kampong Tamoi Tengah and it’s connected to the mainland by walkways, so there’s no need to catch a boat there.

 We wandered along the wooden walkways that connect the stilted houses with schools, mosques and boat jetties.
 The few people we passed were very friendly but generally, the houses felt almost deserted.
 I suppose on a weekday morning, most inhabitants were either at school or out at work.
 Many of the houses looked weathered, their pastel paintwork showing the effects of the saltwater environment.